 Online screening

-To minimize the risk of transmission of Covid-19 and determine eligibility prior to the in-lab session we will ensure that all the participants receive the study materials prior to the study visit.
+To determine eligibility prior to the in-lab session we will ensure that all the participants receive the study materials prior to the study visit.
 If you agree to participate, the researcher investigators will set up a skype/zoom/Teams meeting to explain the study procedures in depth, review eligibility, inform about any specific things that are excluded or you need to avoid (e.g: participants should sleep adequately, cannot have excessive alcohol, and have a good meal before the study session) and answer any questions that you may have.
 Please make sure to read the questions thoroughly.
 If you answer ‘Yes’ to any of the questions on the screening form, you may not be able to participate due to the study eligibility.
 University of Waterloo researchers will not collect or use internet protocol (IP) addresses or other information which could link your participation to your computer or electronic device without first informing you.
 If you have limited access to the internet or do not wish to meet online, please contact one of the researchers so you can participate using an alternative method such as telephone call.

-To avoid the risks related to Covid-19, some measures being followed listed below:

-• There will be regular handwashing and use of gloves by all research team members,

-• There will always be availability and use of hand sanitizer for study participants and researchers,

-• We will be sanitizing all high-touch surfaces and shared equipment,

-You will be provided a new disposable or medical-grade mask if you wish to wear it for the duration of the study.
-It is encouraged to wear masks as a precaution especially as the study requires longer duration.

 Exclusion Criteria: In order to participate in this study, you must not have (and have no history of being treated) for a major neurological illness or event such as stroke, epilepsy, or peripheral neuropathy.
 In addition, you must have no known allergy to rubbing alcohol, gels, or adhesives.
 You must be fluent in English enough to understand instruction solely in English.
 You will be excluded from the TMS portion of the study if you have metal or magnetized objects in your body.
 Examples of these metal objects are cardiac pacemakers, surgical clips (e.g., aneurysm clips in your head), artificial heart valves, electronic ear implants, metal fragments in your eyes, electronic stimulators, and implanted pumps or pregnant.
 A detailed inclusion/exclusion will be determined and documented using a clinical information form and TMS screening form after you arrive to the lab.